JanCBrammer/OpenHRV/README.md

 ## User Guide

 ### Connect your ECG sensor
+First make sure your Polar sensor (H7, H9, or H10) is paired with your computer (i.e., find and pair the sensor in your computer's Bluetooth settings).
-Search your Polar sensor (H9, or H10) by clicking `Scan`.
-The addresses of all detected Polar sensors show up in the drop-down menu.
+Then search the sensor in **OpenHRV** by clicking `Scan`.
+The addresses of all paired Polar sensors show up in the drop-down menu.
 Select your sensor from the drop-down menu and click `Connect` in order to establish a connection.
-You can connect to another sensor anytime.
+You can disconnect the sensor anytime by clicking `Disconnect`.
+Disconnecting is useful if you want to connect to another sensor, or if an error occurs with the connection.
+Should you have problems with the connection try disconnecting, and then reconnecting the sensor.

 ![connect_sensor](connect_sensor.gif)